When you stay several months in Germany and want to travel long distances by train frequently, a BahnCard can help you to save money.

 The purpose of being logged in is that they store some of your data and you don't need to type it again and again.
 Also, it says on the DB website that you can't purchase tickets for others when you are not logged in.

 You are right, it must be a mistake that you can pick the Saving Fare (Bayernticket) for the 8 o'clock train.
-I just searched for a train from Garmisch to Munich in the morning, and I didn't see this option.

 The distance for this journey is not served by long distance trains like the ICE.
 There is only a regional train running between Garmisch and Munich, that's why they offered the Länderticket (Bayernticket) as saver fare.